 Many years ago when I was newly married, my husband taught me a lesson about the dishwasher that can be applied to the Christian life.
 It seems that on that particular day, I had wanted to clear all of the dishes out of the sink.
 I filled the dishwasher to capacity and then some, cramming plates and cups in here and there.
 When the cycle was done, we opened the machine, and some of the dishes were still dirty.
 My new husband then said the words that would ring in my head for many years after.
 “The dishes don’t get washed simply because they are inside the dishwasher.
 They have to be exposed to the water in order to get clean.”
 This analogy applies to the Christian life in three ways.

-There are plenty of atheists who know the Bible well enough to mock it, and even the devil quoted scripture to Jesus when tempting Him those 40 days.
+There are plenty of atheists who know the Bible well enough to mock it.
+In fact, even the devil quoted scripture to Jesus when tempting Him those 40 days.
 Reading the Bible is important, but we have to be doers of the Word and not hearers only.
 We have to apply what it says to our lives.
 If we treat it like a textbook, taking notes of the people, places, or things, we may be able to answer Bible trivia quizzes or argue online, but that doesn’t help us get to know God any better.
-Reading and even memorizing the Bible is only helpful when we rightly divide it with the help of the Holy Spirit and apply it to our lives with a faith that the words are true.
+Reading and even memorizing the Bible is only helpful when we rightly divide it with the help of the Holy Spirit.
+We have to apply it to our lives with a faith that the words are true.

 The analogy applies with prayer.